bastings/nlp1-2017-projects/dep-parser/README.md

 `[Under development]`

 `Note` I have added a new notebook: [An MLP learning the XOR function](notebooks/neural-xor.ipynb).
-This is an example implementation in PyTorch of the simplest neural network architecture (an MLP) learning to classisy the simplest possible non-linearly separable dataset.
-I hope that for some of you this will help clarify
+This is an example implementation in PyTorch of the simplest neural network architecture (an MLP) that learns to classify the simplest possible non-linearly separable dataset.
+I hope that for some of you this will help clarify the

 `Plan` If you want I could make a similar 'minimal example implememtation' for an RNN/LSTM.